arminosz/apoapsis/README.md

 3. Drop the `.jar` file into your `/mods/` folder
 4. Launch Minecraft with the **Fabric Loader** and enjoy making colorful commands!

-<sub>Disclaimer: While the mod helps you make colorful texts, it won't stop you from sending questionable messages.
-Use responsibly :o</sub>

 <sub>PS: For devs, you can easily import this source code as a project, just take in mind it was made in Eclipse </sub>